 Day 11: Create Your Portfolio

 Your digital portfolio is what you will use to apply for more VA jobs online.
 Therefore, work on making it more presentable.
-You have your

 Day 12: Learn Something New About Your Target Market

 By now, you should already have figured out your ideal target clients.
 Try learning something new about them today that would help you win them over.
 Do this by researching Facebook groups, Reddit, or other platforms where your ideal clients hang out!